UMN-Kernel-Object/ukoos/doc/kernel/mm/overview.md

 - The kernel keeps track of all of RAM, and hands out pages to be mapped into userspace processes and to be used by the heap memory allocator.

+  This allocator is currently not capable of allocating more than a single contiguous page, but could be extended to support this in the future.

   The allocator that handles these requests is called **the physical memory allocator**.

 - The kernel has a large region of virtual address space that it reserves to map memory-mapped devices to.